coderSomya/local-llm/README.md

 - **Error Handling:** API returns clear error messages and logs failures.
 This helps with debugging and transparency, but for a production tool, more granular error codes and user-friendly messages could be added.
 - **Extensible:** The codebase is modular, making it easy to swap out the model, add endpoints, or integrate with other local tools.
 However, it currently assumes a single model and endpoint; multi-model or multi-user support would require further abstraction.
 - **Model Selection:** The model is set via environment variable.
 For more flexibility, the API or CLI could allow dynamic model selection per request.
-- **No GPU info:** Node.js does not natively expose GPU info; see `/status` for CPU/memory.
-For advanced monitoring, integration with system tools or native modules would be needed.
 - **Security:** The API is open by default for local use.
 For shared or production environments, authentication and rate limiting should be considered.

----

-## Improvements & Ideas
-- Add model selection via API/CLI
-- Stream responses for long outputs
-- Add authentication for local API
-- Expose Ollama model list/status

----

-## License
-MIT